nais/handbook/docs/technical/tenant-setup/addons/domains.md

 *.intern.dev.example.org  CNAME dev.<tenant>.cloud.nais.io.
 ```

-2. Provide the list of domains to the NAIS team.
+2. Provide the list of domains to the Nais team.

 ## For Nais